rishitachoudhury7/house-price-predictor/README.md

 ---

+A validation lesson worth keeping

+After the initial tuning, I tested whether 5-fold cross-validated hyperparameter search would generalize better than the original single-split-tuned Optuna search.
+The CV-tuned model scored better internally (RMSLE 0.1246 vs 0.1272), so the natural assumption was that it would also do better on unseen data.

+It didn't.
+Submitting both to Kaggle:

+ModelInternal validation RMSLEKaggle public RMSLESingle-split Optuna (production model)0.12720.126225-fold CV Optuna0.12460.12742

+The model with the worse internal score actually performed better on the real held-out test set.
+With only 1,460 training rows, each CV fold trains on ~1,168 rows — small enough that the "more robust" CV estimate didn't translate into better generalization here.
+The takeaway: no internal validation strategy, however principled, is a substitute for testing against genuinely unseen data.
+The production model (xgb_model.pkl) is the single-split-tuned version, kept specifically because it's the one that actually won on Kaggle's leaderboard, not the one that looked better on paper.

-## What I'd improve next
+What I'd improve next

-- Re-run Optuna's search on the corrected (post-bug-fix) feature set for a fully optimized model — the current Optuna params were tuned before a missing feature-engineering step was caught and fixed
+Re-run Optuna's search on the corrected (post-bug-fix) feature set for a fully optimized model — the current Optuna params were tuned before a missing feature-engineering step was caught and fixed
-- Add SHAP value explanations to the `/predict` response for per-prediction interpretability
-- Move from pickle to ONNX for faster, framework-independent inference
-- Add a CI/CD pipeline (GitHub Actions) to auto-test and redeploy on push
-- Persist MLflow tracking to a remote backend (currently local SQLite) for true team collaboration
+Add SHAP value explanations to the /predict response for per-prediction interpretability Move from pickle to ONNX for faster, framework-independent inference Add a CI/CD pipeline (GitHub Actions) to auto-test and redeploy on push Persist MLflow tracking to a remote backend (currently local SQLite) for true team collaboration

 ---